0xKHA1ED/Rosetta/README.md

 - **URL Extraction**: Automatically extracts and organizes URLs from a specified chat log file.
 - **Content Scraping**: Uses the Jina AI reader API (`https://r.jina.ai/`) to scrape the title and main content of web pages.
+- **Content Classification**: Automatically classifies the scraped content into predefined categories using the Jina AI classification API.
-- **Data Storage**: Saves the scraped data (URL, title, content) in a clean, structured JSON format.
+- **Data Storage**: Saves the scraped data (URL, title, content, and classification) in a clean, structured JSON format.
-- **Configurable**: Easily configure file paths, domains to skip, and scraping limits through a `config.json` file.
+- **Configurable**: Easily configure file paths, domains to skip, scraping limits, and classification labels through a `config.json` file.
 - **Error Handling**: Logs skipped domains, failed requests, and other errors for easier debugging.
 - **Environment Variable Support**: Securely uses a `JINA_API_KEY` from environment variables for API authentication.